johnny353535/yoi/docs/_pages/elements/dock.md

 ```

 #### JavaScript Custom Events

-Each `.dock` can fire two custom events your script can listen to:
+Each `.dock` fires custom events your script can listen to:

 ```js
 yoi-dock:show // dock was shown